clivetong/Talks/ProbabilisticAndApproximate/README.md

 - Based on multiple hash functions to find a group of locations
 - Then use the locations to get the answer
-- Bloom - binary values and do "OR"
+- Bloom Filter - binary values and do "AND"
 - Count-min sketch - integer values and take the min
 - It's the combining operation that makes it approximate